Anyone who can drive can teach you, so why take professional driving lessons?

 Streetwise Driving School has been helping new drivers pass their test in manual and automatic cars for over 25 years by being patient and passing on their expert knowledge.
-We prepare our pupils to the highest standard, giving them the best possible chance of passing their test first time.
+We prepare our pupils to the highest standard, giving them the best possible chance of passing their test the first time.

-We aim to build up the student’s confidence in many different driving situations, and pass on all the knowledge they’ll need for the road in the future.
+We aim to build up the student’s confidence in many different driving situations and pass on all the knowledge they’ll need for the road in the future.